NXT TakeOver: In Your House (2021): Aftermath

 William Regal opened the June 15 episode of NXT by talking about his history with the brand, tearfully recounting the many roles he had had with NXT since 2014.
 As he was about to reach a conclusion, he was interrupted by NXT Champion Karrion Kross, who gloated about his victory at TakeOver and mockingly inviting Regal to leave.
 Samoa Joe then made his return to NXT (and to WWE as a whole, having been released from his contract two months prior).
 Regal revealed that he planned to make Joe the new general manager of NXT, and then formally extended the offer.
 Joe declined, but made a counteroffer to become Regal's enforcer if Regal stayed in the role.
 Regal said he would accept on two conditions — that Joe would not be an active in-ring competitor and that he could not physically engage anyone unless provoked.
 Joe agreed, and began filling the role in segments throughout that night.
 At the end of the show, he and Regal shook hands on a successful night one of their partnership, with Joe stating it would be "night one of many."

 During TakeOver, The Great American Bash was scheduled for July 6 as a special episode of NXT.
 During the June 15 episode of NXT, continuing on from their encounter at TakeOver, as well as their past feud, Kyle O'Reilly and Adam Cole were signed for a match at The Great American Bash.

 Also during the following episode of NXT, LA Knight was formally presented with the Million Dollar Championship by Ted DiBiase.
-After an emotional promo where he thanked DiBiase for being a fixture of his childhood and called receiving the championship from him the honor of his career, Knight turned on and attacked DiBiase (who was saved by Cameron Grimes) in a video uploaded to WWE's YouTube channel, it was shown that Grimes had apologized to DiBiase following the match at TakeOver.
+After an emotional promo where he thanked DiBiase for being a fixture of his childhood and called receiving the championship from him the honor of his career, Knight turned on and attacked DiBiase (who was saved by Cameron Grimes).
+In a video uploaded to WWE's YouTube channel, it was shown that Grimes had apologized to DiBiase following the match at TakeOver.
+A title rematch was eventually scheduled for The Great American Bash under the stipulation that if Grimes lost, he would become Knight's butler.

 The Santos Escobar-Bronson Reed and Xia Li-Mercedes Martinez feuds both continued in promos, with Escobar promising to face Reed for the NXT North American Championship one-on-one in the future.
+However, Reed lost the title to Isaiah "Swerve" Scott on the June 29 episode of NXT and was later released.
+Also on the June 29 episode, Li teamed with Boa to defeat Martinez and Jake Atlas.

-In September 2021, NXT was rebranded as NXT 2.0, returning the brand to its original function as WWE's developmental territory.
-The NXT TakeOver series was subsequently discontinued, but In Your House continued on as NXT's annual June event.
-This was also the last In Your House event to air on PPV, as beginning with the 2022 calendar year, NXT's major events no longer air on PPV, just livestreaming.
+In September 2021, NXT was rebranded as NXT 2.0, returning the brand to its original function as WWE's developmental brand.
+The NXT TakeOver series was subsequently discontinued, but one further In Your House was held for NXT in June 2022.
+This was also the last In Your House event to air on PPV, as WWE ceased broadcasting NXT's major events on PPV beginning with the 2022 calendar year.